 Setting up authentication

 All supported third-party services require some form of authentication to accept Fuse's external requests.
-In Fuse, this authentication information is used to create the integrations (see Add an Integration (Admin) for more) that the Integration modules use to access your solutions.
+In Fuse, this authentication information is used to create the integrations (see for more) that the Integration modules use to access your solutions.

 This page describes how to set up authentication for all Fuse-supported third-party services.